 Finding Connection Through Nature

-It is through communication, shared experiences, and camaraderie that we really find ourselves.
-When we explore nature, learn new skills, and engage in adventures together, we are brought to the immediate, into the moment and we grow.
-Furthermore, the willingness found in being open to learning new skills and tools puts us in a positive position for mental health and resilience.
+When we explore nature, learn new skills, and engage in adventures together, we are brought into the moment and led on an evolutionary path that confronts perceived limits, challenges us, and fosters connections.
+The willingness to learn new skills and tools puts us in a positive position for mental health and resilience.
 The flexible mind is a healthy mind.
 When we are teachable, we cultivate this flexibility.
-And in the dynamic of peer support, all parties reap the benefit.
-Adventure Recovery holds the development of these relationships, through the trainings that create Adventure Recovery Coaches and Adventure Recovery Guides.
-But the main element of it all is mentorship.
+This is how we build community.

-Research shows that the mentorship relationship can have profound impacts, personally and professionally.
-In addition, studies find the mentorship relationship can directly impact our sense of ease and wellness, our physical well-being, and belonging in the world.
+Research shows that relationships built around shared interests can have profound, lifelong impacts, personally and professionally.
+In addition, studies find that these relationships can impact our physical health and our sense of place and belonging in the world.
 This is significant, especially for those of us on the path of discovery and recovery.
-The Adventure Recovery Coaching model is deeply rooted in the evidence-based mentoring approach of leaning on and learning from someone you respect and trust.
-This practice has centuries of field testing to back it up.

 Mentorship Through Adventure